HighZ-FIC/highz-fic.github.io/src/about.md

-## About CHARMNET
+## About HighZ

-Our Center is supported by the National Nuclear Security Administration of the U.S. Department of Energy.
+We are a Focused Investigatory Centers (FICs) supported by the Predictive Science Academic Alliance Program (PSAAP), managed by the NNSA Office of Advanced Simulation and Computing (ASC).

 ----